Configuration

 on_schema_exists = "error"for the first production dry runs so you do not destroy previous target state by mistake. - Use

-on_schema_exists = "use"only when infrastructure or policy pre-creates the schema shell and you want pgferry to own everything inside it from empty. - Expect
+on_schema_exists = "use"only when infrastructure or policy pre-creates the schema shell and you want pgferry to own everything inside it from empty. - Use

 data_onlyto fail early on PostgreSQL roles that cannot runALTER TABLE ...
 DISABLE/ENABLE TRIGGER ALL; rehearse that path with the real target role before cutover. - Prefer hooks for views, routines, cleanup SQL, or post-load validation queries that are specific to your application.